immersive-web/webxr-ar-module/explainer.md

   });
 ```

-The second scaling mechanism is to request a scaled viewport into the `VRWebGLLayer.framebuffer`.
+The second scaling mechanism is to request a scaled viewport into the `VRWebGLLayer`'s `framebuffer`.
 For example, under times of heavy load the developer may choose to temporarily render fewer pixels.
 To do so, developers should call `VRWebGLLayer.requestViewportScaling()` and supply a value between 0.0 and 1.0.
-The UA may then respond by changing the `VRWebGLLayer.framebuffer` and/or the `VRViewport` values in future VR rendering frames.
+The UA may then respond by changing the `VRWebGLLayer`'s `framebuffer` and/or the `VRViewport` values in future VR rendering frames.
 It is worth noting that the UA may change the viewports for reasons other than developer request, and that not all UAs will respect requested viewport changes; as such, developers must always query the viewport values on each VR rendering frame.

 ```js
 function onDrawFrame() {